ticean/procrastinator/README.md

 Procrastinator
 ======================

-Why do now what you could put off for later?

-Procrastinator is a simple queue built with Node.js.
+Procrastinator is a simple delay queue built with Node.js.
 It asynchronously queues messages for some time, and calls a webhook when time's up.

-Like a good procrastinator.
 It doesn't perform any actual work.
 It just puts it off for later.

 ## Why Procrastinate?